Proj Name: Scumco & Sons Site Migration

 Platform Mobile and Web Browser

-Key Performance Metric: Conversion Rate, Site Traffic.
+Key Performance Metric: Conversion Rate, Site Traffic

-I mapped out the web page’s architecture, and noticed many pages could be consolidated and more clearly labeled.
-A Large portion of the pages including the homepage were being used for image galleries of archived products that were no longer available.
+I mapped out the web page’s architecture and noticed many pages could be consolidated and more clearly labeled.
+A large portion of the pages including the homepage was being used for image galleries of archived products that were no longer available.
 I consolidated the archived product image galleries from three pages to one, which would feature the most recent media.
 Additionally, I removed the homepage directing users directly to the shop, shortening the user flow to check out.
 By consolidating the media pages to only feature updated media and applying a shorter user flow to the site, the user should convert at a higher rate.

 I also focused on the labeling of the pages in the navigation bar.
 By consolidating the pages of archived products to one page and titling it "Archive" it would clearly communicate the products are not currently available.

-In the event that my services are needed to continue improving the client’s site, I would further develop site traffic from back links to raise further awareness about Scumco & Sons in the skateboard community.
+In the event that my services are needed to continue improving the client’s site, I would further develop site traffic from backlinks to raise further awareness about Scumco & Sons in the skateboard community.
 The alterations I was able to execute garnered great results and I look forward to further developing the user experience for skate companies and their patrons.